llmrisks/llmrisks.github.io/src/content/post/week2.md

 #### Potential Improvement Ideas
 **How to make the attack more effective or appealing?**

 1. Use different languages: since the training corpus of GPT-3.5 has very little multilingual content, the alignment measures that have been taken for the model are almost in English.
 Thus, if we use a different language to form the instruction, it might be able to circumvent the protections and produce inappropriate responses.
-The leading team gave a successful example using German instructions.
+The lead team gave a successful example using German instructions.

 2. Prompt with an opposite goal making is sound like that the intentions are positive Instead of directly prompting the LLM to generate harmful content, we prompt the model to not generate harmful content, which makes it sound positive.
-The leading team gave a successful example which wrote a convincing anonymous death threat in the style of William Shakespeare.
+The lead team gave a successful example which wrote a convincing anonymous death threat in the style of William Shakespeare.

 3. Replacing special tokens in the suffix with human readable and comprehensible words.
-The leading team tried to restrict the vocabulary of the suffix to only be alphabets, and found that this doesn’t work.
+The lead team tried to restrict the vocabulary of the suffix to only be alphabets, and found that this doesn’t work.
 This observation might suggest that special tokens play an important role in confusing the model and fulfilling whatever the attacker wants.

 ## Closing Remarks (by Prof. Evans)

 One thing that is worth thinking about is what is the real threat model here.
 Those examples shown in this paper, for example, how to make a bomb or anonymous threat are interesting but might not be viewed as real threats to many people.
-If someone wants to find out how to make a bomb, they can Google for that.
-Maybe a more practical attack scenario is sending malicious emails which are generated using LLMs by the attacker who can access all your sensitive information in your emails.
-Although the threats discussed in these red teaming papers are kind of lacking in practicality, they still serve as interesting proxies for what may be real threats.
+If someone wants to find out how to make a bomb, they can Google for that (or if Google decides to block it, use another search engine, or even go to a public library!).

+Maybe a more practical attack scenario occurs as LLMs are embedded in applications (or connected to plugins) that have the ability to perform actions that may be influenced by text that the adversary has some control over.
+For example, everyone (well almost everyone!) wants an LLM that can automatically provide good responses to most of their email.
+Such an application would necessarily have access to all your sensitive incoming email, as well as the ability to send outgoing emails, so perhaps a malicious adversary could craft an email to send to a victim that would trick the LLM processing it as well as all of your other email to send sensitive information from your emails to the attacker, or to generate spearphising emails based on content in your email and send them with your credentials to easily identified contacts.
+Although the threats discussed in these red teaming papers mostly seem impractical and lack real victims, they still serve as interesting proxies for what may be real threats in the near future (if not already).

 [Back to top](#table-of-contents)